fare/asdf/README.md

     make build-asdf-tools

-The reason this is not done automatically everytime is because building it depends on a working ASDF;
+The reason this is not done automatically every time is because building it depends on a working ASDF;
 but when you're modifying ASDF and testing it, you cannot rely on a working ASDF: indeed, a developer may not only make mistakes, but may deliberately